Tracardi/tracardi-api/.github/pull_request_template.md

  - [ ] Write a pull request description that is detailed enough to understand what the pull request does, how, and why.
  - [ ] Test your code throughly before PR.

-If your pull request is about ~20 lines of code add license information in your code in form of comment. i.e. # License: MIT, Author:  Your name.

-To make clear that you license your contribution under the MIT you have to acknowledge this by using the following check-box.

- - [ ] I hereby declare this contribution to be licenced under the [MIT license](https://opensource.org/licenses/MIT)

-PRs without ticked MIT license will bot be accepted - Sorry.